 In general, when an application invokes an OpenCMAPI enabler function, the OpenCMAPI connection management component translates the function call into an operation on the device interface.
 The OpenCMAPI enabler facilitates the communication of information from the device to the application, such as success/failure codes, requested information, and asynchronous notifications.

 It should be noted that the set of functions exposed by an implementation of the OpenCMAPI Connection Management component is subject to the capabilities of the device(s) being managed.
-For example, an implementation managing a device with only cellular connectivity and no WLAN and/or GNSS would support the OpenCMAPI APIs needed to manage the cellular connection, but would not support the APIs specific to WLAN and GNSS.
+For example, an implementation managing a device with only cellular connectivity and no WLAN and/or GNSS would support the OpenCMAPI APIs needed to manage the cellular connection, but would only support the generic return code indicating the WLAN and GNSS functions are not supported.

 Interfaces

-Applied to all interfaces stated below, all memory is caller allocated, the callee SHALL NOT modify any memory unless otherwise noted.

 CMAPI-1

 This interface is exposed by the OpenCMAPI Connection Management component and supports the following functions: